denyzhirkov/public/help/access/databases.md

 database connection or query.
 Once the item is shared, it appears in the recipient's **Database Manager**.

-To access the query, users must have access privileges to the database connection that contains this query.
+To share a query, share a database connection first.

 ### Share database connections and queries